11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Midelt

 Stopping at Midelt is worth it for its stunning scenery alone.
-Nestled between the Middle and High Atlas Mountains, it offers breathtaking views and a welcome respite on the journey between Fez and the Sahara Desert.
-The town is also known for its apple orchards and agricultural produce, offering a taste of local flavors.
-Additionally, Midelt serves as a convenient base for exploring nearby attractions such as the Ziz Gorges and the Tizi-n-Talremt pass.
-Whether for a scenic break or a cultural immersion, Midelt has something to offer every traveler.
+Nestled between the Middle and High Atlas Mountains, it offers breathtaking views and a welcome respite on the journey from Fez to the Sahara Desert.
+The town is also known for its apple orchards and fresh agricultural produce, providing a taste of local flavors.
+Additionally, Midelt serves as a convenient base for exploring nearby attractions such as the Ziz Gorges and the Tizi-n-Talremt Pass.
+Whether for a scenic break or cultural immersion, Midelt has something to offer every traveler.

 1 hour Admission ticket free